naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 #### Fun Fact:
-Stephen Kofi Asamoah is a big fun of Animated movies *blush* People close to him are usually surprised because they say he doesn'tlook like someone who's into such movies.He has  seen all Hotel Transilvania, Shrek, Minions, Mona, you name it lol.
+Stephen Kofi Asamoah is a big fun of Animated movies *blush* People close to him are usually surprised because they say he doesn'tlook like someone who's into such movies.He has  seen all Hotel Transilvania, Shrek, Minions, Mona, you name it (lol).